humzakhan/oscillating-pendulums/README.md

 # Factors that can be improved

-There was plenty of time to execute on the assignment, but due to time constraints on my end, I could not introduce certain practices that I would normally do.
+There was plenty of time to execute on the assignment from Vention's side, but due to time constraints on my end, I could not introduce certain practices that I would normally do.
 These are highlighted here.

 1. Specify collision threshold for each pendulum instance via the `.env` file, rather than hard coding it.